adawy20262026-oss/ahmed-adawy-tech-capsules/capsules/python-testing-with-pytest.md

 Software becomes harder to maintain as it grows.

 A small Python project may begin with a few functions and a handful of files.
-At that stage, manually checking whether everything still works may seem reasonable.
+At that stage, manually checking whether everything still works can seem reasonable.

 But as the project grows, manual verification becomes expensive.